Introduction to splines2

 and dbs()

-respectively.
-Two toy examples are given as follows:
+integrals and derivatives, respectively.
+Two toy examples are as

 ibsMat <- ibs(x, knots = knots, degree = 1, intercept = TRUE)